 Select date_sub('2020-05-24',interval 5 hour) AS result;

-Since the time interval is of 5 hours the output if the function is a DateTime value.
+Since the time interval is 5 hours, the function’s output is a DateTime value.

 Query with a Negative Interval

 The interval or second argument’s time expression could be positive or negative.
 We can handle both positive and negative time intervals passed as the second parameter in the date_sub() function.
 When the time interval is negative, the date_sub() function functions similarly to the date_add() function, as demonstrated in the query below: